blakelaw/Duplicate-Account-Finder/README.md

 In this chart, blue represents a match, while orange represents no evidence of a match.
 Note that when it matches users with the same exact name (e.g. BlueDot and BlueDot), these are not the same account.
 This occurred because the user made a new account and had similar word frequencies to their previous.
 Thus, the lower bound for accuracy in this method is $\frac{14}{15}$ = 93%.
-However, it is possible that Xzplorer is indeed Heebs13, and the accuracy is even higher than we expected.
+However, it is possible that Xzplorer is indeed Heebs13, and the accuracy is even higher than we expected at this threshold.

 **Sample Visualizations**